 - 1 Champagne bottle

 - In a small saucepan, add the cranberry juice, cinnamon sticks, dark brown sugar, orange zest, nutmeg, ginger and cloves.
-Over medium-high heat, bring to a boil, stirring occasionally to help dissolve the sugar.
+Over medium-high heat, bring to a boil, stirring occasionally to help dissolve the sugar, and turn off heat.
 Allow to steep for 20 minutes.
 Strain and chill in the refrigerator.

 - In each Champagne flute, pour in 2 ounces of spiced cranberry juice.
 Top with 4 ounces of Champagne.
 Alternatively, you can pour the spiced cranberry juice in a pitcher, top with a bottle of Champagne and gently stir.
 Enjoy!